spheredev/neosphere/CONTRIBUTING.md

 Commit Etiquette
 ----------------

-* Commit titles should be written in the imperative ("Fix the hunger-pig bug") and, if possible, descriptions in the simple present tense ("Fixes a bug where a hunger-pig eats you in 2 seconds").
-If you have a copy of the repository and apply a commit, the commit message should describe what will happen to your copy.
+* Commit titles should be written in the imperative ("Fix the hunger-pig bug"), and, if possible, descriptions in the past tense ("Fixed a bug where a hunger-pig eats you in 2 seconds").
+The idea is for the commit title to describe what _will_ happen to your copy of the source if you apply it.
 Note that I'm more worried about the title than the body: Past-tense commit titles (e.g. "Fixed X bug") suggest retroactivity and are thus more confusing to work with.
 Avoid them.

-* Avoid logging commits with only non-functional changes.
+* Try to avoid logging commits with only non-functional changes.
 Too many of these make bisection (using `git bisect`) harder as it adds extra noise to the process.
 Again, I will edit pull requests for style before merging them, so extra commits to fix whitespace, etc. are entirely redundant.
+If you must do this, squash them afterwards.